-The rationale in the explanatory document is that the Guarantee rules are not rules that define access, supports or have an interface with other systems and that only these types of rules require legislation as Category A - requiring unanimous agreement by states and territories (p18).
+The rationale in the explanatory document was that the Guarantee rules are not rules that define access, supports or have an interface with other systems and that only these latter types of rules require legislation as Category A - requiring unanimous agreement by states and territories (p18).

-We do not support this amendment, on the grounds that many of the affected rules apply to issues significant for participants, such as those discussed in Items 3-5, 15, 29, 40, 50 and 54; and therefore Category A is the most appropriate.
+We do not support this amendment, on the grounds that many of the affected rules apply to issues significant for participants, such as those discussed in Items 4-6, 16, 30, 40, 51 and 55; and therefore Category A is the most appropriate.

-A proposed amendment to subsection 209(8) of the Act would see rules made for the purposes of new subsections 47A(6) and 48(2) be legislated as Category D rules, which are the least stringent of the four categories of Rules, requiring only that the Commonwealth consult with the states and territories on the rules.
+A proposed amendment to subsection 209(8) of the Act would see rules made for the purposes of paragraphs 47A(1)(a) and (c), subsection 47A(6) and subsection 48(5) be legislated as Category D rules, which are the least stringent of the four categories of Rules, requiring only that the Commonwealth consult with the states and territories on the rules.

-The rationale in the explanatory document is that as these rules affect how the CEO will consider changing a participant's plan it is important that these matters can be adapted to the circumstances of individual participants and may need to be updated from time to time to ensure they are fit for purpose (p18).
+The rationale in the explanatory document, at least for the Exposure Draft's amendments of subsections 47A(6) and 48(2), was that as these rules affect how the CEO will consider changing a participant's plan, it is important that these matters can be adapted to the circumstances of individual participants and may need to be updated from time to time to ensure they are fit for purpose (p18).

-We do not support this amendment and refer to our comments under Items 22 and 23 above.
+We do not support this amendment and refer to our comments under Items 23 and 24 above.